Academic Policies And Procedures

 J.D.
 Academic Prizes

 A number of prizes are awarded each year at the law school.
-Many are based on academic achievements.
+Many are based on academic achievements, as well as other qualities valued by the legal profession.
 The Dean of Students notifies prize recipients by letter as soon as the awards are made.
 The list of currently awarded prizes can be found here.

 J.D.
 Academic Deficiency